 Food is the only source of energy for all living organisms on this planet.
-The food which we all consume is available in different sources.
-Living organisms are further divided based on the modes of nutrition.
-The two main modes of nutrition are – Autotrophic and Heterotrophic.
+This food is available from different sources.
+Living organisms are further divided based on the modes of nutrition:

-Here in this article let us know about Autotrophs and Heterophs and their modes of nutrition, along with the examples and their differences.
+Here in this article let us know about the difference between autotrophs and heterotrophs along with the examples.

-Autotrophs are organisms that undergo Autotrophic Modes of Nutrition.
-They are organisms which are able to prepare their own food from simple substances like carbon dioxide, and water.
-All green plants are examples of autotrophs and through the process of photosynthesis, these green plants containing chlorophyll pigments in the plant cell synthesise their own food by absorbing energy from the sunlight.
-All Autotrophs are Producers and are placed at the primary level in the food web.
+Autotrophs are organisms that undergo autotrophic mode of nutrition.
+These are the organisms that can prepare their own food from simple substances like carbon dioxide, and water.
+All green plants are examples of autotrophs.
+These green plants contain chlorophyll pigment in the plant cell that helps in the synthesis of their own food by absorbing energy from the sunlight.
+All autotrophs are producers and are placed at the primary level in the food web.

-Photosynthesis provides the means by which carbon in carbon dioxide is fixed by conversion to carbohydrates including sugars such as glucose and sucrose, cellulose and starches such as amylopectin.
+Photosynthesis provides the means by which carbon in carbon dioxide is fixed by conversion of carbohydrates including sugars such as glucose and sucrose, cellulose and starches such as amylopectin.

 Carbohydrates are interconvertible and may be converted to fatty acids to make lipids.
 Other elements may be added to synthesize organic compounds such as proteins.
 Carbohydrates, lipids, and proteins can all be used as sources of energy in respiration by both autotrophs and heterotrophs, recycling carbon dioxide so that it may again be used in photosynthesis.